Walking in My Shoes: Release and promotion

+On the album, "Walking in My Shoes" was slotted as the second track, after "I Feel You" and before "Condemnation".

+Though Wilder said that the band members had drifted as far apart as they had ever been during the recording of the song and album, the emotional stress contributed to make "Walking in My Shoes" one of the band's greatest works.
+Years later, Wilder, Gore and producer Flood called the song one of the best they'd ever made.

+Music video

+The accompanying music video for "Walking in My Shoes" was directed by Dutch photographer, film director and music video director Anton Corbijn.
+Praised as one of their best videos in Burmeister and Lang's Monument biography, the video visuals are inspired by Hieronymus Bosch's triptych The Garden of Earthly Delights.

 Critical reception

 David Fricke from Melody Maker wrote: Walking in My Shoes' is better neo-Bowie than we've heard in some time, a long-distance 'Heroes' knockoff via the group's own 'Enjoy the Silence' complete with hints of Robert Fripp's skysaw guitar."
 Sam Wood from Philadelphia Inquirer felt that the song, "with its moody minor-key melody and burbling bass-line reminiscent of early Simple Minds, adapts an ancient Native American proverb to create an anthemic plea for compassion".
 Andrew Harrison from Select named it the best track of the album, noting its "intensified, pulsating downward spiral".
 Leesa Daniels from Smash Hits gave it three out of five, adding: "The great thing about the 'Mode is their songs always have a chorus that's easy to sing along to.
 That's the case here, although for a change it does take a few listens to get the hang of it.
 The song is very atmospheric in a black-and-white-grainy-film for the video kind of way.
 Lovely."